Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Monitoring of an Application
 ----------------------------

 Monitoring an application can be complex and produce a wide variety of data.
-In order to standardize the handling of threshold values on the command line, to reduce the number of command line parameters and their interdependencies and to enable independent and thus extended designs of the Grafana panels, each topic should be dealt with in a separate check.
+In order to standardize the handling of threshold values on the command line, to reduce the number of command line parameters and their interdependencies and to enable independent and thus extended designs of the Grafana panels, each topic should be dealt with in a separate check (following the Linux mantra: "one tool, one task").

 Avoid an extensive check that covers a wide variety of aspects: